mapprotocol/map-protocol-website/src/article/en/whitepaper.md

 ---

-# A Bitcoin Layer-2 Focused on Cross-chain
+# A Peer-to-Peer Omnichain Infrastructure for BTC, Stablecoins, and Tokenized Assets

 ## Bitcoin Development History